Gorton

-Gorton is an area of Manchester in Greater Manchester, North West England.
-It is to the southeast of Manchester city centre.
+Gorton is an area of Manchester, in Greater Manchester, England; it lies to the south-east of the city centre.
 The population at the 2011 census was 36,055.
 Neighbouring areas include Levenshulme and Openshaw.
 A major landmark is Gorton Monastery, a 19th-century High Victorian Gothic former Franciscan friary.

 History

 According to local folklore, Gorton derives its name from Gore Town, due to a battle between the Saxons and Danes nearby.
 This has been dismissed by historians as "popular fancy".
 The name Gorton means "dirty farmstead", perhaps taking its name from the Gore Brook, or dirty brook, which still runs through the township today.
 The brook may have acquired that name because of the dirty appearance of its water, perhaps caused by discolouration due to peat or iron deposits.

-In medieval times, the district was a township of the ancient parish of Manchester in the Salford Hundred of Lancashire.
+Gorton was formerly a township and chapelry in the ancient parish of Manchester in the Salford hundred of Lancashire.
+In 1866 Gorton became a separate civil parish, from 1894 to 1909 Gorton was an urban district, on 1 October 1910 the parish was abolished and merged with South Manchester.
+In 1901 the parish had a population of 26,564.

 Manchester City F.C. was founded as St Mark's (West Gorton) in 1880.
 The club was formed with the aim of binding the local community and to combat a form of gang warfare called scuttling that existed in the 1870s.
 The rector's daughter, Anna Connell, is widely credited as the founder, although churchwarden William Beastow is believed to be the person who played the main part in creating sporting activities for the parish.
 In 1875, St Mark's Cricket Club are known to have played and this evolved into the football club later in the decade.
 The first recorded football game was played in November 1880.

 A Blackfoot Sioux chief named Charging Thunder came to Salford aged 26 as part of Buffalo Bill's Wild West Show in 1903.
 Like many Lakota tribesmen, Charging Thunder was an exceptional horseman and performed thrilling stunts in Buffalo Bill's show in front of huge crowds, on the site of what is now the Lowry in Salford Quays.
 But when the show rolled out of town, he remained in London.
 He married Josephine, an American horse trainer who had just given birth to their first child, Bessie and together they settled in Darwen, before moving to Gorton.
 His name was changed to George Edward Williams, after registering with the British immigration authorities to enable him to find work.
 Williams ended up as an elephant keeper at the Belle Vue Zoo.
 He died on 28 July 1929 from pneumonia aged fifty-two.
 He was buried in Gorton's cemetery.